-- 1. Candidly informing the supervisor of own knowledge and experience with the equipment. - 2.
-Asking the supervisor to be trained on the equipment at the same time as the new employee.
+1. Candidly informing the supervisor of own knowledge and experience with the equipment.

+2. Asking the supervisor to be trained on the equipment at the same time as the new employee.

-- 1. Accepting the assignment and attempting to simply do "the best you can". - 2.
-Simply suggesting the supervisor have someone else do the training activity, since he/she is not very familiar with the equipment.
+1. Accepting the assignment and attempting to simply do "the best you can".

+2. Simply suggesting the supervisor have someone else do the training activity, since he/she is not very familiar with the equipment.

-PQ 2, 3 and 4
+Skill: PQ 2, 3 and 4 CC 2

-PQ 2.3, 3.2, 4.2
+Tasks/Competencies relevant to the above skills include: PQ 2.3, 3.2, 4.2 CC 2.4